 First, decide the size of your finished quarter square triangle block.
 In the tutorial below, we wanted a 3″ finished quilt block.
 Add 1-1/4″ to the finished size, which gives you the size to cut the pieces.
 This allows the seam allowances in a finished 3″ quilt block.
 Here is a handy reference for you:

-The quarter square triangle quilt block is a basic block that can stand on its own or be used in other more intricate quilt blocks.
+The hourglass quilt block is a basic block that can stand on its own or be used in other more intricate quilt blocks.

 Materials